Pursuing Compensation After A Work Injury

-Being injured on the job may mean you need a New York work related injury lawyer from Polsky, Shouldice & Rosen, P.C.
+Being injured on the job may mean you need our New York, NY work related injury lawyer.
 When people think about workers’ compensation, they generally think of jobs that are considered more dangerous than others: police officers, construction workers, firefighters, and truck drivers.
 Some of the most common workers’ compensation claims filed are for overexertion, slips and falls, being struck by an object – which can happen to anyone in any job in any setting.
 It’s important to know what workers’ compensation is, when you may need it, and if and when you may need a New York work related injury lawyer.
+Contact Polsky, Shouldice & Rosen, P.C. today.

-Definition of Workers’ Compensation
+Definition Of Workers’ Compensation

 In layman’s terms, workers’ compensation is for any injury that happens while you are at work or doing a work-related function such as operating heavy machinery or staring at a computer for long periods of time.
 It’s important that you can prove the injury was a result of something work-related and not merely an injury.